typelevel/Laika/docs/customizing-laika/customize-rendering.md

 -----------------------------

-The mechanism is slightly different, depending on whether you are using the sbt plugin or Laika embedded in an application.
+The mechanism is slightly different, depending on whether you are using the sbt plugin or Laika as a library in an application.
 In the latter case you have two choices, one for performing a full transformation, the other for a separate render operation.
 All three options are described below.